sushrut141/DharmaDB/README.md

 ## Contributing
 Contributions to DharmaDB are welcome.
 For more complex PRs please raise an issue outlining the problem / enhancement and how you intend to solve it.
+All PRs should be accompaied with tests.
 The docs folder contains an assortment of files that detail the inner workings of DharmaDB.
+The `tests` folder also reveals a lot about the inner workings of the database.
 You can start off by reading **[DharmaDB Design](doc/dharmadb_design.md)**